 As companies evolve, so does the culture.
 Divisions are created, organizations merge, new benefits are implemented as candidates and society demands it, products raise in prominence, they go after a different market.
 Your job is to keep candidates informed as the employee experience changes.

 4. Constant change keeps you learning

 We’ve shifted the entire way we work in the last few years.
 We are currently trying to attract, engage, and keep talent in one of the most challenging hiring climates we’ve seen in a long time or ever.
-Add algorithm changes on social, learning how scientists applying to your company consume information differently than sales people, evaluating new HR tech products and features that may make your job easier… hey, it’s not boring.
+Add algorithm changes on social, figuring out how to communicate culture in hybrid and distributed work models, evaluating new HR tech products and features that may make your job easier… hey, it’s not boring.

 We know this is a big zoom out.
-We know the Great Resignation/Reshuffle is stretching and stressing you and we don’t want to brush over the wild and frenetic pace of work right now.
 But your hard work deserves recognition and your talents have earned celebration.